-APPLICATIONS ARE NOW open.
+APPLICATIONS ARE closed.

 PFP is designed to promote mutual understanding, enhance leadership and professional skills, and build lasting, sustainable partnerships between mid-level emerging leaders committed to strengthening their communities through social entrepreneurship and workforce development.
 PFP is a fully funded 6-week program including 1 week of intensive training, a 4-week fellowship at an organization in Washington D.C. or Austin, TX, and a Professional Fellows Congress in Washington, D.C.

 - 25-40 years of age at time of program

 - A citizen and current resident of Tunisia

 - Fluent in English to work full-time at a U.S. worksite

 - Interested in participating in a reciprocal program for Americans coming to your country

 - Currently employed with at least two years' relevant work experience